heyamay/Consumer-Trends-and-Preferences-in-the-Restaurant-Industry/README.md

 # Consumer Trends and Preferences in the Restaurant Industry
-## Internship Tasks from Cognifyz Technologies
+## Data Analysis Internship Tasks from Cognifyz Technologies

 This is my Internship tasks from Cognifyz Technologies which are in 2 levels containing 4-4 tasks each 🐾 Datasets are provided, Jupyter Notebook is the platform that I used.
 Python libraries like Pandas, Matplotlib, and Seaborn are used for Data Analysis and Visualization